Does it matter how many words you write on a topic?

 Yes, for many writers, it does.

-If you have a word goal for your content, give PublishPress a try with the Content Checklist extension.
-It’s the best way to keep up good writing habits, no matter if you’re writing alone or as part of a team.
+If you have a word goal for your content, give PublishPress a try with the PublishPress Checklists plugin.
+It's the best way to keep up good writing habits, no matter if you're writing alone or as part of a team.